What Would Winston Do?

-In 1940, when Winston Churchill became Prime Minister of Great Britain, the nation was in a state of severe crisis.
+When Winston Churchill became Prime Minister of Great Britain in 1940, the nation was in a state of severe crisis.
 Not only had its military suffered several setbacks in World War II, but the Prime Minister's war Cabinet, deeply demoralized, was pushing Churchill to reach out to Italy's Benito Mussolini to help orchestrate a truce with Hitler.

 Churchill knew that Hitler could not be trusted and that negotiating with him would effectively constitute surrender.
 He desperately needed to win over his Cabinet.
 So he told them, "I am convinced that every man of you would rise up and tear me down from my place if I were for one moment to contemplate parley or surrender.
 If this long island story of ours is to last, let it end only when each one of us lies choking in his own blood upon the ground."
 The response?
 A standing ovation.
 The voices of appeasement were quelled.

 This story yields profound lessons about how great leaders—in business as well as politics—inspire greatness.
 As Churchill understood, people need to be reminded of their positive qualities—and their poor behavior must be characterized as being out of character.
 Accusations and scolding only reinforce the negatives.